-1.1 Investor Compensation (UK) Limited Company Number: 07769324 are regulated by the claims management regulator in respect of regulated claims management activities.
+1.1 PPIclaimback.co.uk, Banking Refunds, Paydayloansclaimback.co.uk, PlevinOnline.co.uk and CarFinanceClaimback.co.uk are a trading style of Investor Compensation (UK) Ltd Company Number: 07769324.
+Investor Compensation (UK) Ltd is authorised and regulated by the Financial Conduct Authority in respect of regulated claims management activity (FRN: 830890).
 We are entered in the Information Commissioner’s register of fee payers (controllers) with registration number Z3141844.

 1.2 We are committed to protecting your personal data and other information you provide to us via this website.
 Please read this privacy notice carefully as it contains important information about our use of that information.
 It explains what information we collect about you, and how we use it, including when we might disclose it to third parties and other information that data protection law requires us to provide.

 1.3 Because of the financial nature of our business, our products and services are not designed to appeal to or to be sold to persons under the age of 18.
 Therefore, we do not knowingly attempt to solicit or receive any information from children.
 If you are under the age of 18, you must not use this website.

 1.4 It is our obligation to inform you, as an individual, that you have the right to lodge a complaint with the Information Commissioner’s Office (ICO), Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF, telephone: 0303 123 1113, should you wish to.
 More details on this can be found on their website at https://ico.org.uk/make-a-complaint/.
 If you wish to complain to us, you can direct your complaint to firstname.lastname@example.org.